fehmi/simply.js/docs/plugins.md

 ## External Script

-If the script on the page is an external one (imports a js file via `src` attribute), you'll need this plugin to make it work.
+If a script on the page is external (i.e., imports a JavaScript file via the `src` attribute), you will need this plugin for it to function correctly.

 ```html
 <script src="//cdn.jsdelivr.net/npm/docsify/lib/plugins/external-script.min.js"></script>